b-wagn/jackpot/README.md

 Implementation of the Jackpot lottery scheme in Rust using [arkworks](http://arkworks.rs/).

-Disclaimer: This implementation is prototypical and not safe for production use.
+Disclaimer: This implementation is prototypical and not yet safe for production use.

 ## Background
 Jackpot is a non-interactive lottery scheme for which winning tickets can be publicly aggregated into a single short winning ticket.